teamdoug/alchemygame/README.md

 * You know, resources
 * Animate circle creation
 * Animate and fix builder button
+* Delete circles
+* Mouseover circle info
+### Mobile
+* Ability to view info about circles
+* View info about circles for mobile

 # Getting Started with Create React App